Chart Color Schemes

 Educational attainment in Charlestown - Dudley aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 28.0% among residents aged 15+, surpassing the Rest of NSW average of 21.3%.
-This rate also exceeds that of the SA3 area at 23.5%, indicating a strong emphasis on higher education in the community.
-Bachelor degrees are most prevalent at 19.8%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.5%).
+The area's university qualification rate is 28.0%, exceeding the Rest of NSW average of 21.3%.
+Among residents aged 15+, 23.5% have a university qualification in this SA3 area.
+Bachelor degrees are most common at 19.8%, followed by postgraduate qualifications (5.7%) and graduate diplomas (2.5%).

 Frequently Asked Questions - Education